COVID-19 Forecasting from U.S. Wastewater Surveillance Data: A Retrospective Multi-Model Study (2022-2024): Discussion

 Our results align with previous research showing that ensemble models improve epidemic forecast performance by balancing the strengths and weaknesses of individual models \citep{cramer2022evaluation,yamana2017individual}.
 Specifically, EM3 UW consistently outperformed other models across metrics such as MAE, WIS, and 95\% prediction interval (PI) coverage, while EM2 UW in some cases minimized large prediction errors (MSE).
 This supports the use of ensemble modeling to enhance both accuracy and robustness in epidemic forecasting \citep{cramer2022evaluation}.
 The robustness of ensemble approaches is further supported by large-scale international validation: analysis of 48 forecasting models across 32 European countries over 52 weeks found that ensembles outperformed 83\% of individual models for cases and 91\% for deaths, with median ensemble aggregation proving more robust than mean aggregation \citep{sherratt2023predictive}.
 This cross-national consistency validates the generalizability of ensemble forecasting strategies.
 We also observed trade-offs between accuracy and uncertainty quantification.
 EM3 UW delivered accurate forecasts and maintained the best 95\% PI coverage, highlighting its ability to provide sharp, reliable predictions.
 These results align with earlier findings from \citep{gneiting2007, funk2019}, which emphasized the importance of well-calibrated forecasts that balance precision with uncertainty.

 Model performance varied across regions and forecast horizons.
 For example, EM3 UW dominated in the Midwest, especially at 3- to 4-week forecast horizons, while GAM and ARIMA excelled at 1- to 2-week-ahead forecasts.
 In the South and Northeast regions, ARIMA consistently performed well in the short term (1- to 2-week), but ensemble models like EM3 UW and EM2 UW showed more substantial 3- to 4-week reliability.
 In the West, EM2 UW and EM3 UW performed very well at 3- to 4-week forecasts.
-These results emphasize the need for context-specific modeling strategies, particularly when geographic, demographic, and reporting differences can impact model performance \citep{pei2020differential}.
+These results emphasize the need for context-specific modeling strategies, but the observed heterogeneity should be interpreted cautiously because regional differences in forecast performance may reflect both model behavior and differences in the wastewater surveillance signal itself.
+Prior wastewater studies have shown that signal interpretation can vary with catchment characteristics, sampling strategy, environmental conditions, and the relationship between wastewater measurements and epidemiologic indicators. \citep{bertels2022factors,zhan2023correlative}